mui/material-ui/docs/data/joy/components/toggle-button/toggle-button.md

 ### Colors

-Every palette included in the theme is available via the `color` prop.
+The `ToggleButtonGroup` can use all the colors included in the theme via the `color` prop.

-Play around combining different colors with different variants.
+You can test it combining different colors with different variants:

 {{"demo": "ToggleGroupColors.js"}}